Kloudless/file-picker/README.md

 </script>
 ```

+Be sure to serve the page via a web server, as pages opened via the
+file URI scheme (`file://`) cannot receive messages sent via postMessage
+due to security concerns.

 The File Explorer can be configured to be either a chooser or a saver.
 An `iframe` will be created by the JS library to view the explorer.